Hemlocks and How to Save Them

 Chemical treatment, though, is not the ultimate answer statewide.
 While an individual landowner may be able to afford to treat hemlocks on his or her property, on a statewide scale the cost would be too high for state funding.

-Therefore, the goal is to find the right mix of biological and chemical controls.
+The goal is to find the right mix of biological and chemical controls.
 Predator beetles are an example of a biological control, and have been imported from Asia and the western U.S. After careful quarantine and studies, beetles have been released, and there are signs that they are assisting in the control of the adelgid.
 Predator beetles are costly, however, and the process of learning how best to use these beetles is just beginning.
 For that reason, they are only a partial solution at best.

 Who Is Responsible for the Cure?

 On public lands, the Tennessee Division of Forestry, the Tennessee Wildlife Resources Agency, the Tennessee Department of Environmental and Conservation, the National Park Service and the U.S. Fish and Wildlife Service are responsible for protecting threatened hemlocks.
+On private property, the Tennessee Division of Forestry can help landowners.

-What The Nature Conservancy Is Doing Across the Cumberland Plateau and Mountains
+Action in the Cumberland Plateau and Mountains